TEXAS THESPIANS

 Picture

-Tech Team Challenge
+Tech Team Relay

 The Tech Challenge is a series of events that are designed to test your knowledge of basic skills that every technician should have.
 The combination of team and individual events underline the principle that theatre technicians do not work alone and an ensemble that works together to accomplish the given tasks makes the production successful.
 In technical theatre both time and accuracy are critical to a successful outcome.
 As artists we demand excellence in the tasks we are given, but as technicians we also have to perform the tasks quickly and efficiently so as not to disrupt the production process.